strangerstudios/paid-memberships-pro/readme.txt

 * FEATURE: Now allowing you to edit or add a discount code to a single Order edit.
 * FEATURE: Added the ability to export orders by discount code used.
 * FEATURE: Added new file for deprecated functions or hooks.
-* BUG FIX: Removing unused images from core plugin.
-* BUG FIX: Removed unused `getTimestamp` function.
-* BUG FIX: Fixed a warning on the Stripe Webhook service.
-* BUG FIX/ENHANCEMENT: Updated Braintree/PHP Library to 3.36.0
-* BUG FIX/ENHANCEMENT: Prefixing Braintree plan name with `pmpro_#`
-* BUG FIX/ENHANCEMENT: Better table naming in queries for Memberships and Sales reports.
-* BUG FIX/ENHANCEMENT: Changing "blacklist" to "blocklist".
-* BUG FIX/ENHANCEMENT: Changing the appearance of the Discount Code "Apply" button on checkout to look more like a text link.
-* BUG FIX/ENHANCEMENT: Now calculating the next payment date with time, not SQL.
-* BUG FIX/ENHANCEMENT: Saving user ID in MemberOrder when a user already exists and they are checking out via an offsite gateway.
-* BUG FIX/ENHANCEMENT: Updating Stripe Webhook and PayPal IPN Handler to send the cancelled level ID for better cancellation emails.
-* BUG FIX/ENHANCEMENT: Brought back the Stripe Billing limit warnings.
-Here is a plugin to get billing limits working with Stripe https://github.com/strangerstudios/pmpro-stripe-billing-limits/blob/master/pmpro-stripe-billing-limits.php
 * ENHANCEMENT: Moved "Memberships" menu page up in sidebar below Comments.
 * ENHANCEMENT: Replaced the Visits, Views, Logins report with the "Better Logins Report" Add On functionality.
 * ENHANCEMENT: Updating reports that use the Google Charts library to use the updated chart library (corechart.js).